-MPLS.
-Fusion Connect MPLS Managed Network Services supports optimal Private Networking through built-in capabilities designed to augment availability and productivity while protecting networks, particularly those carrying payment card data, from malicious traffic.
+SD-WAN Fusion Connect SD-WAN supports optimal Private Networking.
+Built-in capabilities designed to balance availability and productivity while protecting networks - particularly those carrying payment card data - from malicious traffic.

 IPsec tunneling.
 The Fusion Connect Site-to-Site IPsec (Internet Protocol Security) Virtual Private Network (VPN) takes advantage of the best in encryption and data encapsulation technologies to securely connect all of a merchant’s sites on the same network, so managers can securely manage operations and access multiple store systems remotely from a central site.

 Firewalls.
 Fusion Connect Managed Firewall serves as the first line of defense against intrusions, with a hardware-based architecture blocking malicious traffic and otherwise protecting the sales transaction network from unauthorized users, dangerous protocols and common network-layer attacks.
 Yet, none of this comes at the expense of systems performance.